 Fellowships & Awards

-Through Berkeley Artificial Intelligence Research (BAIR) Commons Program, I collaborated with and was funded by Google (in 2021-2022, published AAAI 2022) and Meta (2023-2024, ongoing).
+Through Berkeley Artificial Intelligence Research (BAIR) Commons Program, I collaborated with and was funded by Google (in 2021-2022, published AAAI 2022) and Meta (2023-2025, a paper submitted, pending review).

 Through Berkeley Deep Drive Industrial Consortium of Autonomous Vehicles, I was funded from 2019 through 2021 (published ICCPS 2022, Machine Learning Journal 2022).